Test scores show historic COVID setbacks for kids across US

 Researchers usually think of a 10-point gain or drop as equivalent to roughly a year of learning.

 It’s no surprise that children are behind.
-The pandemic upended every facet of life and left millions learning from home for months or more.
-The results released Monday reveal the depth of those setbacks, and the size of the challenge facing schools as they help students catch up.
+The pandemic upended everyday life and left millions learning from home for months or more.
+The results released Monday reveal the depth of those setbacks and the size of the challenge schools face as they help students catch up.

 Education Secretary Miguel Cardona said it’s a sign that schools need to redouble their efforts, using billions of dollars that Congress gave schools to help students recover.